wasi-shah/Docker-AKS/AKS DevOps/AKS Authentication and RBAC/04 Azure EntraID RBAC - Role+Binding a User Group/Readme.md

 echo $AAD_DEV_PW
 ```

-## Create the user accounts
-1. Create the first user account in Microsoft Entra ID using the az ad user create command.
-The following example creates a user with the display name AKS Dev and the UPN and secure password using the values in AAD_DEV_UPN and AAD_DEV_PW:
+Create a user with the display name AKS Dev and the UPN and secure password using the values in AAD_DEV_UPN and AAD_DEV_PW:
 ```
 AKSDEV_ID=$(az ad user create --display-name "AKS Dev" --user-principal-name $AAD_DEV_UPN --password $AAD_DEV_PW --query id -o tsv)
 ```

-2. Add the user to the appdev group created in the previous section using the az ad group member add command.
+Add the user to the appdev group created in the previous section using the az ad group member add command.
 ```
 az ad group member add --group appdev --member-id $AKSDEV_ID
 ```

+## Create AKS SRE user account & assign to opssre group
-3. Set the UPN and password for SREs.
+Set the UPN and password for SREs.
 The UPN must include the verified domain name of your tenant, for example akssre@contoso.com.
 The following command prompts you for the UPN and sets it to AAD_SRE_UPN for use in a later command:
 ```
 echo "Please enter the UPN for SREs: " && read AAD_SRE_UPN echo $AAD_SRE_UPN
 ```

-4. The following command prompts you for the password and sets it to AAD_SRE_PW for use in a later command:
+The following command prompts you for the password and sets it to AAD_SRE_PW for use in a later command:
 ```
 echo "Please enter the secure password for SREs: " && read AAD_SRE_PW echo $AAD_SRE_PW
 ```

-5. Create a second user account.
+Create a second user account.
 The following example creates a user with the display name AKS SRE and the UPN and secure password using the values in AAD_SRE_UPN and AAD_SRE_PW:
 ```
 # Create a user for the SRE role
 AKSSRE_ID=$(az ad user create --display-name "AKS SRE" --user-principal-name $AAD_SRE_UPN --password $AAD_SRE_PW --query id -o tsv)